Turneffe Atoll Fisheries Research

 TURNEFFE’S TOURISM VALUE

-High value, low impact sustainable tourism has been the hallmark of Turneffe Atoll tourism industry for decades.
-Activity-based tourism focuses on nature-based activities - primarily Scuba Diving, Flats Fishing and Marine Ecotourism, all of which depend directly upon the environmental health of Turneffe’s reefs, mangroves, backreef flats and sea grass beds.
+For decades, high value, low impact sustainable tourism has been the hallmark of Turneffe Atoll tourism industry.
+Visitors are drawn to nature-based activities suchs as Scuba Diving, Flats Fishing and Marine Ecotourism; all of which depend directly on the health of Turneffe’s reefs, mangroves, backreef flats and sea grass beds.

 Balancing Sustainable Tourism and Commercial Fishing in a Marine Protected Area (MPA)-Full Report